 Photos look better partly thanks to the upgraded sensor, and Sensor-shift OIS technology that was previously exclusive to the iPhone 12 Pro and its Pro Max partner, and partly due to the advancements in computational photography.

 There’s also good news if the iPhone 13 mini inspires you to take more photos: Apple has bumped up the storage tiers from 2020’s devices, so gone is the severely limiting 64GB entry-level size.
 Say hello to 128GB, 256GB and 512GB minis – but also, say hello to higher prices for the phones in most regions.

 There are cosmetic upgrades you may miss at first blush.
 The screen notch is smaller, but most certainly hasn’t gone away (and on a smaller phone, it feels like it eats away at the screen real estate even more than on the iPhone 13 Pro Max).
 And the overall display brightness has been amped up, peaking at 800 nits for comfortable viewing when you're outdoors on a bright day and 1200 nits for HDR content.

-There are rumors that the iPhone 13 mini will be the last small iPhone from Apple, with the company rumored not to be planning an iPhone 14 mini due to underwhelming sales of the iPhone 12 mini.
-That’s a shame, because with this second-gen upgrade Apple has fixed a lot of what turned us off from the iPhone 12 mini, and the new small model could be the best iPhone for fans of compact devices.
+The iPhone 13 mini will be the last small iPhone from Apple, for a while at least, due to underwhelming sales of the iPhone 12 mini.
+That’s a shame, because with this second-gen upgrade Apple fixed a lot of what turned us off from the iPhone 12 mini, and this small model could be the best iPhone for fans of compact devices.

 iPhone 13 mini release date and price